 In accordance with professional standards, there are a number of communications that are required during the course of and upon completion of our audit.
 These include:

-Engagement letter The objectives of the audit, our responsibilities in carrying out our audit, as well as management's responsibilities, are set out in the engagement letter and any subsequent amendment letters as provided by management.
+Engagement letter The objectives of the audit, our responsibilities in carrying out our audit, management's responsibilities, as well as our fees are set out in the engagement letter and any subsequent amendment letters as provided by management.